curioswitch/pyvoy/docs/design.md

 or completion of response data, via `asyncio.Future`.
 For any invocation of `send` and `receive`, we create a new `asyncio.Future` and return it to the application.
 It is passed to the Envoy request thread which completes it when appropriate.
-One important point is these futures must be completed, or else the Python side wil hang forever and be effectively leaked.
+One important point is these futures must be completed, or else the Python side will hang forever and be effectively leaked.
 We accomplish this by implementing the Rust trait `Drop` for structs that hold the futures which we send to Envoy.
 If the Envoy request filter itself drops because the client disconnected, this is invoked and we complete the future with a disconnection event.
 These wrappers do not use `Arc`, etc - thanks to Rust's assurances on ownership,